 I am registered nurse with a background in Enterprise operations for Fortune 500 companies across several industries.
-I serve on the Advisory Board of Mayo Clinic Center for Social Media, where he was the first clinician to be on the board.
-I bring a dissenting sensibilitiy to the roles emerging media can play in Health Care, from patient advocacy to Corporate Communications.
+I am a founding member on the Advisory Board of Mayo Clinic Center for Social Media, where I was the first clinician to be on the board.
+I bring a dissenting sensibility to the roles emerging media can play in Health Care, from patient advocacy to Corporate Communications.

 I started the first clinical chats on Twitter – @RNchat and @MD_chat – with the aim of bringing together nurses, physicians, patients, and loved ones to discuss the problems facing 21st Century Healthcare, network with each other in an open ambient environment, and to nudge the industry into the use of today’s media.
 Today, there are now hundreds of such chats across many specialties and practices.